 Yes, ‘charming’ is the best adjective for this magnificent city in eastern India.
 I don’t think I can call any other big city in India as charming, except for the small hill-stations over the mountains.
-To a first-timer, the city may look overcrowded and chaotic, but it’s beautiful in every way possible.
+To a first-timer, the city may look overcrowded and chaotic, but it does have a method to its madness.
 From ‘Kalikata’ to ‘Calcutta’ and eventually to ‘Kolkata’, the city might have changed its name several times over centuries, but Kolkata’s rich culture has more or less remained the same.
-This article- ‘Kolkata : the best of oriental charm’ is about my feelings and experiences of the eternal city with insights into the best of Kolkata to explore.
+This article- ‘Kolkata : the best of oriental charm’ is about my feelings and experiences of the eternal city.

 Kolkata, the ‘city of joy’

 What makes people happy, really happy?
 If your answer is music, art, sports, food, festivals, or literature, you are perhaps talking about Kolkata.
-People love their books, football, theaters, and rasagollas more than anything else.
+People in Kolkata love their books, football, theater, and rasagollas more than anything else.
+There’s no dull day in the city of joy.

 There is a slum in Kolkata (in Pilkhana- Howrah) which an outsider might find not even an hour worth spending, let alone living there, but its residents keep smiling as if there’s not a single worry in the world!
 And they call their slum ‘Anand Nagar’ or the ‘City of Joy’!
 This is where, in 1985, Dominique Lapierre, the French author set his novel- ‘City of Joy‘ (a fiction based on his experience of living in Kolkata).
 Later the book was made into a feature film by Ronald Joffe in 1992.
 This is how the city came to be known as the ‘city of joy’.